top of page

 What is ACT?

-- Values: To dwell on what really matters to you.
+• Values: dwelling on what really matters to you

-Together, these ACT skills make a person psychologically more flexible.
-The aim of ACT is therefore not to reduce complaints, but to develop personal resilience.
-ACT makes extensive use of metaphors and exercises; in this way, the various ACT skills are developed in an experiential manner.
+Together, these ACT skills make a person more psychologically flexible.
+So the aim of ACT is not so much to reduce symptoms, but to develop personal resilience.
+ACT makes extensive use of metaphors and exercises; one thus develops the various ACT skills in an experiential way.
+Watch the video on ACT below.

 bottom of page